-You’re looking for the perfect place to study.
+As a student, you’re looking for the perfect place to study.
 You’ll spend at least three years at the chosen institution, and will be there at a pivotal, malleable part of your life.
 A huge chunk of knowledge and experience is initially presented to us online, whether we search for it, or it finds us.
-So when it comes to deciding on something as important as university, first impressions and information channels need to be effective.
+So, when it comes to deciding on something as important as university, first impressions and information channels need to be effective.

 We held discovery workshops with the University of Dammam to help them define why the project was going ahead.
 They wanted to raise their profile in Saudi Arabia and internationally, ultimately aiming for higher student enrollment and partnership opportunities: “Like Oxbridge and the Ivy League universities we think that as part of the marketing piece, it is important to tell the history and story of Dammam – the region – as well as the university.”

 We also defined who the site was for: prospective and current students, staff, deanships, alumni, and local business.
 Detailed user stories were created for each - then a sitemap, wireframes and a Pattern Lab live style guide were drawn from them.